Ready for Electric Power on Your Site?

 A note about the power infrastructure:

-The electric power available on the Pine Ridge Ranch, prior to subdivision of the property, was via existing aerial lines available to only 24 out of 190 parcels.
-A majority of the subdivision property owners agreed to fund a private infrastructure project to bring buried electric cable to all parcels unserved by the existing aerial lines.
+The electric power available on the Pine Ridge Ranch, prior to subdivision of the property, was via existing aerial lines available to only 25 out of 189 parcels.
+A majority of the property owners agreed to fund a private infrastructure project to bring buried electric cable to all parcels unserved by the existing aerial lines.
 One hundred percent of the cost of this project was borne by this group of property owners who paid $10,000 per parcel.
-Parcel owners that did not participate in this initial infrastructure cost must pay the original $10,000 plus interest from November 1st, 2005, to receive power to a parcel from the privately-financed system.
+Parcel owners that did not participate in this initial infrastructure cost must pay the original $10,000 plus interest from December 2, 2005, to receive power to a parcel from the privately-financed system.
 The cost plus interest accrual is capped at a maximum infrastructure fee of $25,000.
 The PRRPOA Board of Directors was authorized to manage the financial matters of payments made for connection to the infrastructure.
 If a non-participating owner/buyer wishes to connect to the buried power system, he/she must contact the PRRPOA Board of Directors for information/instruction on power buy-in.
 Full payment must be made payable to the PRRPOA Utility account at First State Bank, Torrington, Wyoming.
 Wyrulec, the power provider for this area, will not extend power service from this infrastructure project to any parcel until that parcel’s share is paid.
 Upon payment, a power permit will be issued by the PRRPOA Board.
-The PRRPOA and Wyrulec have record of those participants
+The PRRPOA and Wyrulec have record of those participants.